MixV2/EpicResearch/README.md

 ## 1.3 MCP
 In the words of Epic Games, Fortnite has a service called the MCP which players contact in order to retrieve game profiles, statistics, items, matchmaking info and more.

+  ### Profile IDs
+  Profiles are seperate for each part of the game.
+For example, a STW profile will contain information about your STW heroes whilst a BR profile will contain information about your BR characters.

+  - athena
+  - creative
+  - common_core
+  - common_public
+  - campaign
+  - collection_book_people0
+  - collection_book_schematics
+  - metadata
+  - outpost0
+  - theater0

   ### Profile Commands
   Here is a list of commands that can be using to retreive information about a profile.
-  All profile command based requests must be formatted as `https://fortnite-public-service-prod11.ol.epicgames.com/fortnite/api/game/v2/profile/{accountId}/client/{command}?profileId={profileId}&rvn={revision}` and authenticated with a Fortnite client token.
+  All profile command based requests must be formatted as `https://fortnite-public-service-prod11.ol.epicgames.com/fortnite/api/game/v2/profile/{accountId}/client/{command}?profileId={profileId}&rvn=-1&leanResponse={true/false}` and authenticated with a Fortnite client token.

   - `QueryProfile` - queries a profile